crowdfavorite-mirrors/wp-wordpress-ecommerce/readme.txt

 1. Download the MarketPress plugin file
 2. Unzip the file into a folder on your hard drive
 3. Upload the `/wordpress-ecommerce/` folder to the `/wp-content/plugins/` folder on your site
-4. Visit Network Admin -> Plugins and Network Activate it there.
+4. Visit your Dashboard -> Plugins and Activate it there.
-5. Alternatively, you can activate this plugin on individual sites by going to the Site Admin -> Plugins menu and activating there.

 = To Set Up And Configure MarketPress =
-* You can find <a href='http://premium.wpmudev.org/project/e-commerce/installation/'>in-depth setup and usage instructions with screenshots here &raquo;</a>
+* You can find <a href='http://premium.wpmudev.org/project/e-commerce/#usage'>in-depth setup and usage instructions with screenshots here &raquo;</a>

-= Importing products from the WP e-Commerce plugin = As of the 2.1 update you can import products directly into MarketPress from WP e-Commerce 3.8+ (older versions not compatible)
+= Importing products from the WP e-Commerce plugin = You can import products directly into MarketPress from WP e-Commerce

 1. Activate WP e-Commerce and MarketPress plugins
 2. Go to Site Admin>Products>Store Settings and click the tab for "WP e-Commerce Importer"